-The accounting policies of the reportable segments are the same as those described in note 3 to the financial statements.
+The accounting policies of the operating segments are the same as those described in note 3 to the financial statements.
 Segment profits or losses do not include corporate income or expenses.
-Segment assets do not include amounts due from related parties, investments and corporate assets.
-Segment liabilities do not include borrowings.
-Segment noncurrent assets do not include corporate assets.
+Segment assets do not include bank and cash balances, pledged bank deposit, goodwill and corporate assets.
+Segment liabilities do not include borrowings, current tax liabilities, deferred tax liabilities and corporate liabilities.
+Segment non-current assets do not include corporate assets.